jafingerhut/jafingerhut.github.com/notes/clojure-socket-repl-emacs.md

 Note that the JVM process that you are connecting to need not be started from within Emacs.
-You can use these steps to connect to a JVM process that was started before Emacs was started, or from a terminal after Emacs was started, etc.  You can also use these steps to connect to a JVM process running on another machine over the network (as long as you are not blocked by network firewalls that might be in the way, and likely you would want to use some form of encryption software like a VPN or SSH tunneling to avoid sending development information over the network in the clear).
+You can use these steps to connect to a JVM process that was started before Emacs was started, or to a JVM process started after Emacs was started, e.g. from a terminal.

+You can also use these steps to connect to a JVM process running on another machine over the network (as long as you are not blocked by network firewalls that might be in the way, and likely you would want to use some form of encryption software like a VPN or SSH tunneling to avoid sending development information over the network in the clear).

 In Emacs, enter this:
 ```